By Gail Field

 Employee of the Year nominees: Dori Boyer, Tim Dunn, Edward Rodriguez, Steven DeFratus, Laura Robinson, Jose Dirzo, Kristie Frederickson, and Debra Martinez.

 In other staff news, the City of Ventura Environmental Sustainability Division welcomes Lars Davenport as the new Environmental Specialist.
-Lars will work on Green Business Certifications and a variety of sustainable programs and initiatives.
+Lars will work on Green Business Certifications and a variety of sustainable programs and initiatives with many employees using pre-employment assessments similar to those from Berke to find the best candidate for their company it will be interesting to see how he fits to the job.
 A graduate of the Bren School of Environmental Science & Management at UCSB, Lars previously worked as an Environmental Specialist for the Santa Ynez Band of Chumash Indians.

 “Sustainability has always been a part of my life,” said Davenport, “having been immersed in science and environmental awareness.
 I love everything to do with the outdoors, nature and preserving our natural habitat.”